-My PhD thesis (2010-2014) on: Peacebuilding and the Depoliticization of Civil Society addresses a striking aid paradox: Notwithstanding the growing attention to and financial support for local civil society organizations (CSOs) in conflict-affected sub-Saharan African states, political influence, agency and advocacy stemming from the civil sphere is in decline.
+My PhD thesis (2010-2014) on: Peacebuilding and the Depoliticization of Civil Society addressed a striking aid paradox: Notwithstanding the growing attention to and financial support for local civil society organizations (CSOs) in conflict-affected sub-Saharan African states, political influence, agency and advocacy stemming from the civil sphere is in decline.

 As the Sierra Leonean case perfectly exemplifies, increased funding towards local CSOs has not led to the empowering of individuals, enhanced democratic ownership or pro-active participation stemming from the civil sphere.
 Instead, Sierra Leone‘s civil society landscape appears to be neutralized, depoliticized if not instrumentalized to provide social services the state is either too weak or unwilling to deliver.
 By drawing on an extensive amount of empirical data gathered over the time-span of four years, the thesis advances three main arguments why processes of depoliticization can occur.
 First, it supports the commonly agreed consensus in scholarship that postwar civil societies have become instrumentalized to serve a broader liberal peacebuilding and development agenda in several ways.
 Second, a deeper inquiry into the history of state formation and political culture of Sierra Leone reveals that Western idea(l)s of participatory approaches and democracy are repeatedly challenged by a persisting urban-rural divide, socially entrenched forms of neopatrimonialism, elite-loyalism and tribalism.
 Sierra Leonean civil society finds itself currently in the midst of renegotiating those various intersections of a primordial and modern everyday life.
 Third, the project showcases how abject poverty, human development and above all the lack of education affect activism and agency from below.
 In giving voice to local CSOs, CBOs (Community Based Organizations), grassroots associations, youth and street clubs, communities, scholars, government officials and numerous ordinary Sierra Leoneans; my research presents new avenues for increasing the agency of people who are most affected by poverty, conflict, and political and economic instability.

 FULL DESCRIPTION and RATIONALE